 The Need for Medication

 I had hoped that therapy alone would be enough to get me back on the right track.
-Through therapy, I did learn a lot of coping techniques that I used on a daily basis.
+Through talk therapy, I did learn a lot of coping techniques that I used on a daily basis.
 I also learned a lot of ways in which I could approach my young children and get them to listen to me, sometimes.
 I had the bonus of the fact that my therapist usually worked with children so she was great at helping me figure out things such as saying “and” instead of “but” when talking to my oldest.
 Such as I know you’re having fun playing AND it’s time for dinner instead of saying I know you’re having fun playing BUT it’s time for dinner.
 By using AND instead of BUT then I’m not negating what I said initially which may make my son feel I don’t care that he’s having fun playing.

 After 8 months of weekly therapy, I still had an unbelievable, uncharacteristic, sometimes uncontrollable rage within me.
 No matter what I did to cope, that rage was still there.
-I finally decided I should try getting back on antidepressants again.
+I finally decided I should try getting back on antidepressant medications again.
 I had taken them as a teen and had finally gotten off of them before getting pregnant with my first child.
 Once I was in my 20s I didn’t feel I needed them anymore but was also afraid to get off of them.

 Weaning off of them five years prior was difficult, I had a lot of horrible side effects that I didn’t want to go through again when inevitably I would hopefully get off them again someday.
 However, despite all of that, I knew that this internal rage wasn’t going away without medication.

-One Year After Stopping Therapy
+After Stopping Therapy

 Hobbies